SteffenKockel/pyduin/README.md

 # pyduin

-A Python wrapper for Arduino and other IOT devices such as ESP.
+Pyduin is a Python wrapper for Arduino and other IOT devices such as ESP.
 It aims to support everything, that platformio supports.
-It consists of two parts
+The following components are part of the package.

 * A python library
-* A commandline interface
 * A firmware to be loaded onto the device
+* A command-line interface (to flash the firmware)

-### What for?
+## What for?

-To interact seamless with an Arduino or other IOT device from within Python.
+Pyduin makes it easy to interact with an Arduino or other IOT device from within Python.
 Once a device has the correct firmware applied, one can set pin modes, pin states, pwm values and more.

-This makes it easy to wire a sensor to an IOT device, connect it to a computer and start working with the sensor values in Python.
+This makes it easy to wire a sensor, switch to an IOT device, connect it to a computer and start working with the sensor values in Python.
 The library supports:

 - Analog read and write (wip)
 - Digital read and write